AY2324S2-CS2103T-W12-2/tp/docs/UserGuide.md

 | NUS           | National University of Singapore, the university that ModContacts is designed for.                                          |
 | SoC           | School of Computing, the faculty in NUS that ModContacts is designed for.                                                   |
 | field         | A piece of information that can be added to a command. e.g. `n/John Doe` has the field John Doe, with the prefix `n/`.      |
+| camel casing   | A casing format where words are not separated by whitespaces.
+Words are joined together and the first letter of each word, except the first one, is capital.
+Example: "thisIsCamelCasing" is "this is camel casing" in camel casing.
 --------------------------------------------------------------------------------------------------------------------

 ## Known issues